 The purpose of the thesis defense is to explore in detail the scientific arguments advanced in the thesis and to ask the candidate to defend his or her results and conclusions.
 Following the defense, the committee will meet privately to decide whether to approve the thesis unconditionally, to approve the thesis with required revisions, or to deny the thesis for honors recognition.
 The faculty sponsor is responsible for ensuring that any mandatory revisions have been made by the candidate before final approval and awarding of honors.

 Honors candidates and their faculty sponsors are encouraged to represent the department at the fall and spring semester honors lunches organized by the Academic Programs Office.
 All successful candidates are recognized in the college's commencement program and their honors distinction is noted on their Macalester transcripts and diplomas.
-The Academic Programs Office also coordinates the binding of honors theses, and successful candidates are responsible for providing four copies of the final thesis to that Office.
-Bound copies are provided to the student, the faculty sponsor, the college library and the chemistry reading room.
-The department will cover the costs of reproduction and binding.
+The Academic Programs Office also coordinates the binding of honors theses, and successful candidates are responsible for providing two copies of the final thesis to that Office.
+Bound copies are provided to the student and the faculty sponsor.
+The Chemistry Department will cover the costs of reproduction and binding.

 Students who intend to graduate in December of their senior year may also participate in the honors program.
 The Chemistry Department deadlines for such students are as follows:

 • Appeal of a GPA between 3.30 and 3.49: One week before the start of the spring semester of the junior year